-

 Default

-, means that the user created will have the default permissions assigned by PostgreSQL.
+The default, null, means that the user created will have the default permissions assigned by PostgreSQL.
 Subsequent server starts will not set or unset the clause, so imperative changes are preserved.

 Example